Seravo/wp-subscribe-google-groups/readme.txt

 e.g.

-1. Upload the plugin files to the `/wp-content/plugins/subscribe-google-groups` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/subscribe-berkeley-groups` directory.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Appearance -> Widgets screen to add the widget to desired places in your layout
+3. Use the Appearance -> Widgets screen to add the widget to desired places in your layout
-1. Configure widgets, ie. fill at least the name of your group, "slug"
+4. Configure widgets, ie. fill in the "slug" of your group name (i.e. `bookclub` for `bookclub@lists.berkeley.edu`).

 == Frequently Asked Questions ==